jingwenli0312/HCVRP_DRL/README.md

 Attention based model for learning to solve the Heterogeneous Capacitated Vehicle Routing Problem (HCVRP) with both min-max and min-sum objective.
 Training with REINFORCE with greedy rollout baseline.

 ## Paper
-For more details, please see our paper [Deep Reinforcement Learning for Solving the Heterogeneous Capacitated Vehicle Routing Problem](https://github.com/Demon0312/HCVRP_DRL/blob/main/paper/paper.pdf) which has been accepted at [IEEE Transactions on Cybernetics].
-If this code is useful for your work, please cite our paper:
+For more details, please see our paper： Jingwen Li, Yining Ma, Ruize Gao, Zhiguang Cao, Andrew Lim, Wen Song, Jie Zhang.
+[Deep Reinforcement Learning for Solving the Heterogeneous Capacitated Vehicle Routing Problem](https://github.com/Demon0312/HCVRP_DRL/blob/main/paper/paper.pdf).
+IEEE Transactions on Cybernetics, 2021.
+If this code is useful for your work, please cite our paper,

 ```
 @article{li2021hcvrp,